solidjs/solid-start/docs/routes/api/FileRoutes.md

 Be careful before you decide to remove the `FileRoutes` component from your `app.tsx` file.
 If you do, you will need to manually add all of your routes to the `<Routes>` component.

-You will still lose out on some optimizations that are enabled by file-system routing.
+You will still lose out on some optimizations that are enabled by file-system routing like preloaded script tags.
 While we will caution you however, always be free to explore what you can do.

 </aside>